Jybbs/Thermur/docs/mathematical-framework.md

 ### Density Wave Propagation

-Under predator attack, starling flocks exhibit remarkable density waves that sweep through the group at speeds far exceeding individual flight velocities.
-Field measurements show these waves propagating at 15-45 m/s [^13], creating the characteristic "ink-like" patterns that confuse predators.
+Under predator attack, starling flocks exhibit density waves that sweep through the group at speeds far exceeding individual flight velocities.
+Field measurements show these waves propagating at 15-45 m/s [^12], creating characteristic "ink-like" patterns that confuse predators.
 These density fluctuations arise from a reaction-diffusion process where local compression triggers expansion in neighboring regions.

 We model this phenomenon through a continuum density field evolving according to: